 There is a timeless beauty to the Peggy’s Cove area in Nova Scotia.
 I’ve been many times and I never tire of seeing the place.
-But until recently I had never seen it from the water – and the view from a kayak or from one of the nearby offshore islands provides a whole other perspective.
+But until recently I had never seen it from the water.
+Kayaking Peggy’s Cove from one of the nearby offshore islands provides a whole other perspective.
 It’s surprisingly safe as you can tuck into the lee of islands and avoid big surf and swell.

 We started off in a quiet cove just steps from his home.
 But within minutes we were in a large bay where you could see the multi-coloured homes of the West Dover residents.

 From there the water got a little more challenging to paddle.
 Confused water – due to bounce off of the rock – made me focus on the task at hand.